freerange/site/soups/weeknotes/week-222-links.snip.markdown

 ### [Ruby Manor Highlights](http://engineering.bergcloud.com/2013/04/ruby-manor-4-0-highlights/)
 I couldn't attend Ruby Manor (for reasons beyond my control), but from monitoring twitter it was clearly a success.
-I've watched James Adam getting the talk videos ready last week, and this post from Nick (I assume) at Berg certainly whets my appetite for when they are released.
+I've watched James Adam getting the talk videos ready last week, and this post from Nick (I assume) at Berg certainly whets my appetite for when they do get released.

 ### [ThoughtWorks announces new CEO and collective leadership structure](http://www.thoughtworks.com/news/thoughtworks-announces-new-ceo-and-collective-leadership-structure)